MetalnAlloys/mlops-test/README.md

 ## How to run in production (prod mode)

 In order to deploy to production, make sure the following resources are available;
+Note that this setup is created with GCP and GKE in mind.

 1. A GKE cluster accessible through `kubectl`
 2. A Google artifacts registry.
 Subsitute as __GOOGLE_ARTIFACTS_REG__
 3. A GCS bucket for storing static files.
 Subsitute as __STATIC_FILES_GCS_BUCKET__
 4. Set __RUN_MODE__ environment variable to `prod`
+5. A GCP service account with at least the following roles:
+    + `roles/container.viewer`
+    + `roles/iam.serviceAccountTokenCreator`
+    + `roles/storage.objectUser`

 ### Step 1: Build docker images